mxagar/asl_alphabet_image_classification/README.md

 # ASL-Alphabet Image Classification

 This small project contains approaches to classify letter/alphabet images that contain gestures of the American Sign Language (ASL).
-Deep Learning models are used with Keras, including CNNs defined from scratch, transfer learning with models pre-trained on ImageNet and autoencoders in combination with random forests.
+Deep Learning models are used with Keras, including (1) CNNs defined from scratch, (2) transfer learning with models pre-trained on ImageNet and (3) autoencoders in combination with random forests.

+Notes:

+- The project repository can be found here: [asl_alphabet_image_classification](https://github.com/mxagar/asl_alphabet_image_classification).
+- Some of the starter code and examples were taken from a [Datacamp](https://www.datacamp.com) guided project: [ASL Recognition with Deep Learning](https://app.datacamp.com/learn/projects/509).
+- :warning: This is an experimental project where some Keras functionalities related to CNNs are showcased; however, these are not systematically applied to find the optimum solution.
+The motivation and performance of the models is discussed in a dedicated [section](#discussion-on-the-used-models), and at the end a non-exhaustive list of [possible improvements](#next-steps-improvements) is provided.

 ## Table of Contents